YoussefHassanien/Heart-Rate-Measurement/README.md

     python Heart_Rate_Counter.py
     ```

-2. Load an ECG signal using the "Load Signal" button.
+2. Load an ECG signal using the "Browse Signal" button.

 3. The ECG signal will be dynamically plotted in the main window.